 Human rights are the bedrock of human development.
 Human rights offer a useful perspective for analysing human development.
 Duty holders support and enhance human development and are accountable for a social system's failures to deliver human development.
-These perspectives not only go beyond the minimal claims of human development, but can also serve as a powerful tool in seeking remedies.
+These perspectives not only go beyond the minimal claims of human development, but can also serve as a powerful tool in seeking approach has largely been on the freedom of well-being.
+But as well-being was realized, emphasizing freedom of agency has become more important.